by Sophia Yen, MD, MPH. CEO & Co-Founder of Pandia Health.

 Pandia Health, birth control delivery company put up a billboard to educate women about #PeriodsOptional in Northern California and the owner of the billboard site was asked to take it down because some considered the image “crude, crass, distasteful.”

 Let’s TALK about periods!
+Menstruation!
 We shouldn’t have to hide, be embarrassed, or revert to euphemisms like Aunt Flo, TOM = Time Of Month, SharkWeek. #periodProblems are real.
 Painful periods.
 Periods that cause anemia.
-Periods that stain our underwear, clothings, sheets.
+Periods that stain our underwear, clothing, sheets.

 Let’s not go back to “blue liquid.”
 Women aren’t aliens with blue blood.
 Our blood runs red.

-It took until 2011, for a company (Always) to have the #GiantOvaries to NOT use blue liquid in its print ads.
+It took until 2011, for a company (Always) to have the #GiantOvaries to NOT use blue liquid to mask periods in its print ads.
 Even then they still had blue liquid on their packages in 2016.